 The ATR Covered Loan requirements apply to acquisitions of newly originated loans (including government mortgage loans).
-These new requirements do not apply to assumptions or modifications of existing Fannie Mae mortgage loans regardless of the dates on which the loans being assumed or modified were originally closed.
+These new requirements do not apply to assumptions or modifications of existing Fannie Mae loans regardless of the dates on which the loans being assumed or modified were originally closed.

 ATR Exempt Loans.
 An ATR Exempt Loan is, with certain exceptions, a loan that either is not subject to TILA or is exempt from the ability to repay requirements in Regulation Z (12 CFR § 1026.43(a) or (d)).
 For purposes of determining whether a loan is an ATR Exempt Loan, lenders must follow the TILA and Regulation Z definitions.

 Note: The classification of certain transactions for TILA purposes and for eligibility and underwriting purposes by Fannie Mae do not always align.
 For example, Fannie Mae defines a four-unit property where the borrower occupies one of the units as a “principal residence.”
 If under TILA such a loan is considered to be for commercial or business purposes, it will be exempt from TILA and therefore considered an ATR Exempt Loan by Fannie Mae.

 Exception: A “non-standard mortgage” to “standard mortgage” refinance transaction as defined in Regulation Z (other than a loan secured by an investment property that fits within the “business purpose” definition for an exempt loan under TILA) shall be treated as an ATR Covered Loan.